NARRTC awards the Best Paper Award during the Annual Conference each year.

-The submission deadline has ended.
+The next submission deadline will be posted at a later date.
+To be eligible for submission the Paper must have been published during the year preceding the conference (e.g. Published in 2018 for the 2019 Award).
 Submissions will be reviewed by Research Committee members using methodological guidelines to judge the rigor and quality of the research.
-Three finalists will be selected to present their research during a “Best Paper Panel” session at the conference.
+Three finalists will be selected to present their research during a “Best Paper Panel” session at the Annual Conference.
 Questions should be directed to Debra Brucker, Chair of NARRTC Research Committee at: firstname.lastname@example.org.

 Jae Kennedy and Elizabeth Geneva Wood.
 Medication Costs and Adherence of Treatment Before and After the Affordable Care Act: 1999–2015.
 American Journal of Public Health (2016).

 Yuying Chen, Yin He and Michael J. De Vivo.
 Changing Demographics and Injury Profile of New Traumatic Spinal Cord Injuries in the United States, 1972 – 2014.
 Archives of Physical Medicine and Rehabilitation (2016)